The following actions can reduce the risk for SIDS and other sleep-related causes of infant death (such as suffocation):1

 - Not smoke, drink alcohol, or use illegal drugs during pregnancy or after the baby is born.

 - To reduce the risk of SIDS, do not smoke during pregnancy, and do not smoke or allow smoking around your baby.

 - Breastfeed your baby to reduce the risk of SIDS.
-Breastfeeding has many health benefits for mother and infant.2 If you bring your baby into your bed to breastfeed, make sure to put him or her back in a separate sleep area in your room, such as a safety-approved* crib, bassinet, or portable play area, when you are finished.
+Breastfeeding has many health benefits for mother and infant.2 If you bring your baby into your bed to breastfeed, make sure to put him or her back in a separate sleep area, such as a safety-approved* crib, bassinet, or portable play area, in your room next to where you sleep when you are finished.

 - Give your baby a dry pacifier that is not attached to a string for naps and at night to reduce the risk of SIDS.
 But don't force the baby to use it.
 If the pacifier falls out of the baby's mouth during sleep, there is no need to put the pacifier back in.
 Wait until the baby is used to breastfeeding before trying a pacifier.

 - Do not let your baby get too hot during sleep.
 Dress your child in no more than one layer of clothing more than an adult would wear to be comfortable.
 Keep the room at a temperature that is comfortable for an adult.

 - Follow health care provider guidance on your baby's vaccines and regular health checkups.

 - Avoid products that claim to reduce the risk of SIDS and other sleep-related causes of infant death.
 These wedges, positioners, and other products have not been tested for safety or effectiveness.

 - Do not use home heart or breathing monitors to reduce the risk of SIDS.
 If you have questions about using monitors for other health conditions, talk with your child's health care provider.
 Keep in mind that monitors for health conditions are different from baby monitors that allow caregivers to hear and/or see an infant from another room.
 These baby monitors do not reduce or detect SIDS.